vlee-harmonicinc/machine-learning-note/source/generative_models/index.md

 BIG disadvantage: computation cost for training is too high
 256x256 high resolution face is in trained with 40 GPU for about a week. ~1 year for 1 GPU _(:3 J L)_ [github issue #37: anyone reproduced the celeba-HQ results in the paper](https://github.com/openai/glow/issues/37)
-## Latent Space
-Latent Space of encoder could be manipulated
-### Process
-input: unlabelled dataset to train enco
-1. Train encoder-decoder with unlabelled dataset
-2. Obtain average encoding of positive and negative inputs from labelled dataset
-3. Get manipulation vector by taking difference
-4. Manipulate new x_input along z_manipulate